-The Electric Fund's investment in capital assets as of June 30, 2023, amounted to \$426.7 million (net of accumulated depreciation).
-This investment in capital assets includes land, intangible assets, construction in progress, building, utility system improvements, and machinery and equipment.
-Additional information on the Electric Fund's capital assets can be found in Note 5 of this report.
+The VPU's investment in capital assets as of June 30, 2023 amounted to \$465,066,379 (net of accumulated depreciation and deletions).
+This investment in capital assets includes land, intangible assets, construction in progress, building, utilities system improvements, and machinery and equipment.
+The total increase in the VPU's investment in capital assets for the current fiscal year was \$6,638,735, net of depreciation and deletions.

+Additional information on the VPU's capital assets can be found in Note 5 of this report.